QuiNovas/analysis2template/README.md

 > Note - it is intended, although not required, that the initial analysis that the tempalte is created from be a "scratch" analysis to be deleted after the template creation.

 > Note - this is built and distributed for Python 3.7 in order to be able to run in AWS CloudShell.
+If you choose to run locally, you will need to ensure that you have your AWS administrator credentials loaded into your shell environment (e.g. - awsvault).

 ## Installation
 ```bash